abdulbadii/rename_batch_emulated_PCRE/README.md

 ren '(**w\w+?d)\d+(\d) ;;\1xxx\2'

 But the latter will also find and rename /home/hello/world/world007 to /home/hello/world/worldxxx7  if such exists
-It will always backup the target DEST if duplicate name exists by renaming, suffixing it with "_old"
+It always backs up the target DEST if its name exists by renaming it, suffixing with "_old"